EXCLUSIVE-S.Korea considers limiting tenure of local currency, swap traders - sources

 "The FSS is in the process of finalizing the measures by collecting views from the bankers' federation."

-A senior official at the FSS confirmed such discussion is underway to "tighten the grip on internal matters (at banks)."
+However, a senior official at the FSS, who declined to be identified, confirmed such discussion is underway to "tighten the grip on internal matters (at banks)."

 "As a rule of thumb, we're not going to make exceptions...
 But we need to look at opinions submitted from banks and review the matter," the official said.